 Instead of working for somebody else after she leaves her 9-5 job, she’s hoping to work for herself in something she loves.
 She’s realistic about what she needs from it: not millions, simply enough to supplement her income.

 One of the growing trends in retirement is that many Canadians are incorporating work in their retirement.
 Some for the money but many just to keep busy and fill in their time.
-For others it is a chance to maintain social networks and keep some of the healthy benefits that work provides on a day-to-day basis.
+For others, it is a chance to maintain social networks and keep some of the health benefits that work provides on a day-to-day basis.

 Choose RRSPs over RESPs

 Baby boomers are often torn between saving for retirement and putting money away for their children’s college education.
 Even though Rick and Kathy are behind on their retirement savings, they’ve been considering putting money into an RESP for Becky because of the Canada Education Savings Grant.

 Consider making retirement savings your priority.
 If you don’t have enough to cover tuition bills, your children can apply for financial aid or student loans.
 You won’t have those options when you retire.
 Besides that, the CESG gives you 20 percent for every dollar you put into RESPs.
 The RRSPs, on the other hand, would give Rick and Kathy a minimum 36-per-cent tax deduction.
 Investing in RRSPs makes better financial sense.